Supplying Stone For The Evolution Garden at The Natural History Museum of London

 transformed gardens.

-at the museum tunnel entrance from the South Kensington subway, the
+at the Museum tunnel entrance from the South Kensington subway, the

 Precambrian period being depicted by an